 Gandhi Ji said, “This copper coin is worth much more than those thousands” Gandhi Ji said.
 “If a man has several lakhs and he gives away a thousand or two, it doesn’t mean much.”

 Yes, the coin was just the only thing that the poor old woman possessed.
-She did not even have proper clothes and seemed that she cannot afford for good food, still gave everything she had.
+She did not even have proper clothes and seemed that she could not afford for good food, still gave everything she had.
 It was the greatest offer ever made.
 That is why Mahatma held the coin very preciously.

 We may have tons of wealth, but that doesn’t make us generous.
 Offering helping hand when we have nothing or very little wealth makes it more valuable.